DaasDaham/College-Projects/Saad Shell/readme.md

-My attempt at making my own shell.
+My attempt at making my own shell as a part of an assignment.
 Run the makefile to compile the files and then run the binary.

 I have made 5 files which contain external (ls, mkdir, rm, etc.) commands and one header file and one file which contains the main() function.